 The Registrar’s Office collects a bound paper copy of every CMC senior thesis, records the date/time of submission, and then distributes theses to faculty readers for grading.
 Thesis collection takes place on the 13th Monday morning of every semester.
 Refer to the Senior Thesis Syllabus for specific due dates and times.
 Early submissions are welcome: late submissions incur grading penalties.

-We’ll return the bound copy of your thesis and working papers to you after grading.
+We’ll return the bound copy of your thesis to you after grading.